 After leaving school Justin knew he wanted a job that was stimulating to him while helping others around him.
 Physiotherapy stood out as he has always had a love for sport and he saw this as the best way to apply himself.
-He furthered his education by completing his Bachelor of Physiotherapy at the University of Melbourne in Land.
-Fresh out of University Justin worked in England from Land where he worked at hospitals focusing on musculoskeletal and orthopaedic physiotherapy.
-From there he moved back to Victoria continue to practice musculoskeletal and orthopaedic physiotherapy at Land Health hospital Geelong.
-After working in public practice for three years Justin moved to private practice becoming a physio at Land Physiotherapy.
+He furthered his education by completing his Bachelor of Physiotherapy at the University of Melbourne in University Justin worked in England from the worked at hospitals focusing on musculoskeletal and orthopaedic physiotherapy.
+From there he moved back to Victoria continue to practice musculoskeletal and Health hospital Geelong.
+After working in public practice for three years Justin moved orthopaedic physiotherapy at to private practice becoming a physio at Physiotherapy.
 After only working there for three years, in Justin became an equity owner and the following year full owner of the clinic.
 Owning a practice had always been a goal of Justin's and from there he has built Physiotherapy to seven practicing locations and many associations with local health clinics as well as associations with surrounding sporting clubs.
 (Received from supervisor interview).